Paediatric & Early Years First Aid Ofsted Compliant (2-Day)

 Course Details

-• Duration: 2 days (12 hours total), delivered face-to-face
+• Duration: 2 full days (12 learning hours)

-• Delivery: In-person at your venue.
-Face-to-face only
+• Delivery: Face-to-face only, at your venue

 • Certificate: Accredited full Paediatric First Aid certificate, meeting the 12-hour Annex A criteria of the EYFS Statutory Framework 2025

 • Awarding organisations: Worksafe, FAIB.
+Nuco available on request.

 • Validity: 3 years.
-Annual refresher strongly recommended
+Annual refresher strongly recommended.

-• Group size: Up to 12 learners per trainer
+• Group size: Maximum 12 learners per trainer

 Who This Course Is For